Dame Judi Dench and violinist Vanessa-Mae send messages of solidarity

 Adam Parascandola/HSI

-Worldwide, an estimated 30 million dogs and 10 million cats are slaughtered each year for human consumption.
-Of those numbers, it is estimated that 10 million dogs and 4 million cats are killed for human consumption each year in China.
-The dog and cat meat trades in China are, to a significant degree, facilitated by crime, as most of the animals are stolen pets and strays grabbed from backyards and streets.
-Detection and convictions are extremely rare.
-Transport to slaughterhouses and markets entails being crammed into wire cages and driven for hours or days to the animals’ destination.
-They’re often sick or injured, and many die en route from dehydration, shock, suffocation and heatstroke.
-Those who survive the journey are then beaten to death, sold and served.
+Globally, an estimated 30 million dogs and 10 million cats are slaughtered annually for human consumption.
+Of these, approximately 10 million dogs and 4 million cats are killed each year in China alone.
+A significant portion of the dog and cat meat trade in China is linked to criminal activity, with many animals are stolen pets and strays taken from backyards and streets.
+The journey to slaughterhouses entails cramming these animals into wire cages and transporting them for hours or days, with many suffering from dehydration, injuries, suffocation and heatstroke, and some dying before arrival.

-Despite the scale of these horrors, dog and cat eating is not widespread in China; the majority of people in China never eat dog or cat meat.
-Of the 20% who say they do, many will have only eaten dog or cat meat once or twice in their lifetime.
-China’s dog meat eating mainly centers in three regions: South China, Central China, and Northeast China, although dogs are stolen and transported from all over the country.
+Despite these atrocities, eating dog and cat meat is not widespread in China.
+The majority of the population does not consume it, and of the 20% who do, many have only tried it once or twice in their lifetime.
+Dog meat consumption primarily occurs in three regions: South China, Central China and Northeast China, although dogs and cats are taken from all over the country for the trade.

 Supporting Chinese animal groups

-For over a decade, HSI has supported the rescue of thousands of dogs and cats from China’s meat trades by working in partnership with Chinese activists and shelter partner Vshine, and supporting the creation of China Animal Protection Power.
+For over a decade, HSI has supported the rescue of thousands of dogs and cats from the meat trade through our partnerships with Chinese activists, including Vshine.
 Chinese activists liaise with local police to pull over trucks illegally trafficking dogs and cats on their way to slaughter, and work with law enforcement when illegal dog slaughterhouses are discovered.
 These animals are largely illegally acquired and illegally transported across provincial borders without the required paperwork.
-When rescued animals are brought to Vshine’s veterinary hospital and rehabilitation shelter, HSI supporters’ donations are helping to provide them lifesaving care, treatment, food and shelter..
-Through our support of Vshine, HSI also provides expert training and support for other shelters to ensure that they operate to the highest standards in China.
+After being confiscated, animals are brought to Vshine’s shelter, where HSI support helps provide lifesaving medical care, food and rehabilitation, until the dogs and cats find loving homes locally.

 Yulin festival